ChrisOlsonFilms/macOS-imaging-script/README.md

-# On brand new machine disable SIP before running script.
+## On brand new machine disable SIP before running script.
 If you don't do this, scripting addition from yabai won't install correctly.
 It has to be installed with SIP disabled.

 ## Fresh install outdated
 `curl -s https://raw.githubusercontent.com/ChrisOlsonFilms/macOS-imaging-script/master/fresh-install | sh`

-# macOS-imaging-script
+## macOS-imaging-script
 Clone this repository:

 ```
 cd ~/Documents
 git clone https://github.com/ChrisOlsonFilms/macOS-imaging-script.git

 ```

+## Run preferences immediately so that your computer doesn't go to sleep during the script

 ## Run fresh-install
 This will install all basic apps and command line tools